serstep/10_coursera/README.md

     $python3 coursera.py filepath
 where filepath is name of file which will contain xls table.
 Be careful with file naming, if file already exists, it will be overwrited with new data.

-##Possible exceptions:

-If script couldn't get some data from resource, you may see unfilled cells in table.